xma711/notebook/security/buffer_overflow/README.md

 Question: there are assembly codes (instructions) in the memory, and there is stack in the memory, who is the boss?

-Answer: the instructions in the memory is the boss!!!!
+Answer: the instructions in the memory is the boss!
 A stack is created by the instructions.
-The change of the stack is also controlled by the instructions!!!
+The change of the stack is also controlled by the instructions.

 For example,
 main() has some codes: